 Today I have a few more things that can make your weekend even more special!
 This time I’ve remade some syrups that will make your Sunday morning coffee awesome!

 Both the fat-free caramel sauce and the chocolate syrup are going to shock you with just how simple and easy they are.
-It doesn’t hurt that you can make them thinner or thicker and even the amount of sweetness to fit you.
+It doesn’t hurt that you can make them thinner or thicker or even the amount of sweetness to suit you.

 The caramel is made with dates, vanilla and unsweetened non-dairy milk.
-And a pinch of salt if you want to make yours nice and salty or leave it out if you are on a salt restricted diet.
+You can add a pinch of salt if you want to make yours nice and salty, or leave it out, if you are on a salt restricted diet.
 I know it seems like it wouldn’t taste like caramel, but I promise you it does.
 Get the date caramel sauce recipe below or save it to your Key Ingredient account here.

 Fat-free Date Caramel Sauce (fat-free and no refined sugar)